otus-scops/iitc-plugin-portal-multi-export/README.md

 (check out http://www.ingress-maxfield.com/ for information about Maxfield)

+## Update
+0.12 draw Support for drawing circles
+0.13 Changed csv output content to be equivalent to tsv and added escaping in ExcelCSV format.
+     Added dynamic link output.

 ## Requirements
 IITC needs to be installed.
 See this page for information: http://iitc.jonatkins.com/